-Also, this morning I went to Target and picked out four shirts and one pair of jeans to try on…and left with none of them.
+This morning I went to Target and picked out four shirts and one pair of jeans to try on…and left with none of them.
 What is the deal with fashion these days?
 All these skinny jeans make me crazy.
 I mean, if you’re skinny, hey…rock on with the skinny jeans, but for me skinny jeans seems like quite a bit of an oxymoron considering that there is nothing skinny about me in the least.
 At this point in my life, I cannot fathom any reason why I would pay good money for an item of clothing that feels as though it will cut the circulation off to the lower half of my body.
 My legs were getting claustrophobic just in the few seconds it took me to decide that these things would not be going back into my shopping cart.
 And the material they make shirts out of?
 It’s so thin you need something under the shirt to get by with it in public and even that’s not enough to make me feel comfortably covered.
-For all the good wearing a shirt made of tissue paper does, I may as well just save my money and go without (which could actually be quite beneficial to the health and well-being of those around me in that it would surely entice people to stay away from those fast food joints selling heart attacks in a bun).
 No thank you, tissue paper shirt.
 I’ll stick with my reasonable thickness shirts.

 Speaking of facsimiles of things masquerading as real things, I was talking with a friend earlier about all the products we use now and how the public is sold items that are supposed to be something, but in fact are just manufactured fakes of the real thing.
 You buy something that’s “banana flavored,” but there’s no mention whatsoever of banana in the ingredients.
 How is that?
 We have to make something to improve the taste of a banana because real bananas aren’t banana-y enough?
 We wash our hair with substances we cannot even begin to pronounce and if you do a check on those unpronounceable things, you’ll find that many of them cause cancer, reproductive problems, irritation, allergic reactions, and all kinds of other not-good stuff.
 We buy vegetables that have been coated with something that makes them shiny and pretty and I guess supposedly more edible-appearing, but what exactly are we eating?
 And this all goes back to the principle of supply and demand.
 The demand for easy and quick and convenient and cheap gives rise to microwave-ready chicken shaped into nuggets and clothing made by a 12-year-old in a sweat shop somewhere in Bangladesh.